Reactive dog training tips

 You can reduce reactive tendencies with the right equipment.
 Here are some helpful tools for reactive dog training.

-A head halter
+A Gentle Leader or head halter

 Such head halters or collars sit high on the back of the dog’s head and remove pressure from the throat.